EcoFlow DELTA Pro 3 4096Wh portable power station – home backup and more (off-grid review) - Cybershack

 CyberShack’s view – The EcoFlow DELTA Pro 3 is a 4069Wh beast of a portable power station

-I am going solar and will install panels with about 10kW generation capacity, Enphase microinverters, and two Enphase IQ 5kW batteries.
+I am going home solar and will install panels with about 10kW generation capacity, Enphase microinverters, and two Enphase IQ 5kW batteries.
 These will provide 7.68kVA constant power and nearly double that in surge power.
-The system will run the whole home, including AC, and have EV 7.2A charging.
+The system will run the whole home, including A/C, and have EV 7.2A charging.

-Let me tell you that technically, I could use two to three EcoFlow DELTA Pro 3 and suitable controllers to achieve the same ends, probably for a lower cost.
+Let me tell you that technically, I could use two to three EcoFlow DELTA Pro 3 and suitable controllers (not in Australia yet) to achieve the same ends, probably for a lower cost.
 So, these are the way to go if you have an off-grid shack.

 My builder recently bought the EcoFlow DELTA 2 Max 2048Wh, which powers home build sites all day, including a small fridge, safety lighting, and power tools.
 He will get one now that the EcoFlow DELTA Pro 3 is available.
 “You can never have enough power,” he says.